 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, work placements, agents, contractors, external consultants, third-party representatives, and business partners.

-The Haldane Shiells Group has a zero-tolerance to slavery and human trafficking and we are committed to improving our practices to combat slavery and human trafficking.
+Haldane Group Ltd has a zero-tolerance to slavery and human trafficking and we are committed to improving our practices to combat slavery and human trafficking.
 We are also committed to ensuring there is no modern slavery or human trafficking in any part of our business or our supply chain.

 RESPONSIBILITY FOR THE POLICY